zketosis/liam/memory-bank/techContext.md

 - The product must coexist with its OSS version, offering high-value features in paid plans to ensure a sustainable business model.
 - The AI components require continuous learning from past reviews to improve accuracy and relevance over time.
 - During the transition from Prisma to Supabase JS, both database access methods will coexist, requiring careful coordination to ensure consistent data access patterns.
+- Type compatibility issues between Prisma and Supabase require careful handling, particularly for bigint fields and nested relationships.
+- Schema metadata generation requires accurate analysis of database schema changes and proper integration with the knowledge suggestion system.

 ## Dependencies
 - **AWS**: Used for deployment, with a focus on the us-east-1 region.